Updated April 6, 2021

 Divorce, dissolution of marriage or separation present legal challenges during an emotional time.
 In this otherwise serious area of law, we acknowledge the creatively direct message by a Chicago law firm, “Life’s short.
 Get a divorce”.

 Realize that every case is different.
 Some are simple; others, not so.
-The laws and procedural rules vary from state to state.
-Only you can decide if you can do this yourself using forms that you can download and perhaps some assistance from an attorney.
-This article provides links to some of the forms and services available.
+Only you can decide if you can do this yourself, perhaps with some assistance from an attorney.

 Is my case going to be easy, or hard?

 Divorce cases generally follow one of two paths, uncontested and contested: The parties reach an agreement, whether on their own or with the assistance of a mediator, then submit that agreement to the court for approval to receive a divorce or dissolution decree ending their marriage according to the terms they’ve agreed upon; or, if unable to agree, the case will go before a judge who will consider evidence like financial records, witness testimony and expert reports on issues such as valuation of property and custody arrangements.
 Uncontested divorce cases demand a lot less from you, both financially and emotionally.

 Buy a self-help book; Download legal forms

-If you are able to work together and the issues aren’t too complex, you may be able to manage your dissolution case without having to formally retain an attorney.
-You can buy a self-help book with tear-out forms, or download software that will organize and print everything for you.
-Divorce forms, pre-and post nuptial agreements and other family law legal forms can be purchased online and downloaded to your computer where you can complete and print them, ready for filing, as needed.
+If you are able to work together and the issues aren’t too complex, you may be able to manage your dissolution case without having to hire a lawyer.
+You can buy a self-help book with tear-out forms.
+Shop for divorce forms, nuptial agreements and other family law legal forms and downloaded them to your computer where you can complete and print them, ready for filing, as needed.

 Online legal research is now easy and free

-Once available only to attorneys paying high prices to access specialized legal databases, you can now research the laws in your state – even find and learn from cases where similar issues have already been decided – using Legal.com’s free Legal Research tool.
+Once available only to attorneys paying high prices to access specialized legal databases, you can now research the laws in your state – even find and learn from cases where similar issues have already been decided – using Legal.com’s Legal Research tool.

 You might need an attorney if …